“Originally we were interested in rammed earth and we didn’t really like the aesthetics of the straw bale houses we had seen,” Joel said.

 The straw bales in the Meadow’s external walls sit within the home’s timber frame pinned between a concrete slab floor and upper planks.

-The house foundation is a reinforced steel mesh concrete slab floor with a band of extruded polystyrene run along its edge to insulate it from temperature fluctuations in the earth’s surface.
+The house foundation is a reinforced steel mesh concrete slab floor.
+There is a band of extruded polystyrene along its edge to insulate it from temperature fluctuations in the earth’s surface.

-Joel and Cath tried to keep the greenhouse emissions of building their home low, but after toying with the idea of a recycled crushed-concrete floor, or an earth floor, they decided a contemporary slab floor was their most suitable option.
+Cath and Joel tried to keep the greenhouse emissions of building their home low, but after toying with the idea of a recycled crushed-concrete floor, or an earth floor, they decided a contemporary slab floor was their most suitable option.